brk0v/sre-page-cache-article/README.md

 See `uss` folder.

-## Active and Inective LRU list content per file
+## Active and Inective LRU lists content for a file

 See `lru` folder.